 This work involves logical analysis, research, experiments and testing of physical realities.

-Karl Popper taught us that theories should be readily falsifiable.
+Karl Popper advanced the view that hypotheses or theories should be readily falsifiable.

-In other words, a well-formed theory is potentially disprovable by measuring test results.
+In other words, a well-formed hypothesis or theory is potentially disprovable by measuring test results.

-Consider for example these assertions, propositions, statements, hypotheses or theories:
+Consider for example the following assertions, proposals, statements, hypotheses or theories.

 Eating carrots gives you night vision.